waikato-ufdl/wai-annotations/README.md

                      a more-coarsely-grained polygon but at the benefit of taking less time to compute.
 Formats: `tfrecords`.

+* `--mask-threshold`: Optional value between 0.0 and 1.0 which determines the mask values that are considered inside the polygon when generating a polygon from the mask.
+                      Formats: `tfrecords`.

 ### Output Options

 * `-o`, `--output`: Required argument specifying the output file or directory to save the converted